Admission Steps for Non-US/International Students

 Complete residency determination to establish if students qualify for in-state or out-of-state tuition.

-For assistance completing the residency application, contact Residency Determination Service (RDS) at 919-835-2290 or visit ncresidency.org.
+Part of the application process involves completing the residency determination to establish if students qualify for in-state or out-of-state tuition.
+For assistance completing the residency application, contact the Residency Determination Service (RDS) at 919-835-2290 or visit ncresidency.org

 Submit Proof of Completion of a Degree (High School or the Equivalent, or a College Degree)